How do you use a 3D printer? Where to use a 3D printer?

 The easiest and most practical way to make your 3D printer profitable is to accept 3D printing projects.
 There are individuals who want to 3D print an object but don’t want to purchase a machine.
-So, you can do the job for them and let them pay you for it.
+So, offer to do the job and let them pay for your service.

-For this, you can join 3D printing communities.
-There are also a number of websites for commercial 3D printing where you can take 3D printing orders.
-These platforms offer 3D printing enthusiasts an opportunity in making money through their 3D printing machines.
+You can join 3D printing communities to find potential clients.
+Moreover, there are many websites for commercial 3D printing where you can take 3D printing orders.

 Create and sell items

 If you are into business, you can use your 3D printer to create customized art and crafts.
 You can 3D print jewelry, accessories, phone cases, office supplies and more.
 Just be creative.

 Rapid prototyping is in demand in architecture, design, engineering and construction industries.
 Those professionals can ask for your service to produce a scale prototype of their design for a conceptual presentation or to test the viability of the end product.

 3D printers are not easy to use.
 Thus, it may take time for you to be comfortable with your machine and maximize its functionalities.